kirahman2/fraud_detection/README.md

 * Upsampled minority data from 20,663 to 95,000 using SMOTE.

 ## Exploratory Data Analysis
 During the exploratory data analysis phase I hypothesized that an email provider associated with a card transaction is a potential predictor of fraudulent card transactions.
-Below we can see top email providers in the dataset.
+Below we can see the top email providers in the dataset.

 <p align="left">
   <img width="580" height="280" src="https://github.com/kirahman2/fraud_detection/blob/master/images/top10emailproviders.png">